Resources

 Property Tax Assessment in Edmonton, Alberta

 Property taxes in Edmonton are calculated based on the assessed value of your property as determined by the City of Edmonton Assessment and Taxation department.
-The assessment reflects the market value of your property as of July 1 of the previous year.

 How Property Taxes Are Calculated